Drotaverine

-Drotaverine (INN, also known as drotaverin) is an antispasmodic drug, used to enhance cervical dilation during childbirth and to relieve smooth muscle spasms in gastrointestinal tract, urinary system, and gall bladder.
+Drotaverine (INN, also known as drotaverin) is an antispasmodic drug, used to enhance cervical dilation during childbirth and to relieve smooth muscle spasms in the gastrointestinal tract, urinary system, and gall bladder.

-It is structurally related to papaverine, and is a selective inhibitor of phosphodiesterase-4, and has no anticholinergic effects.
+It is structurally related to papaverine, is a phosphodiesterase inhibitor and has no anticholinergic effects.

-It is available in Asia, India, Central and Eastern Europe (Poland, Hungary, Estonia, Latvia, Lithuania) under several brand names.
-Most known brand is No-Spa by Hungarian plant Chinoin (owned by Sanofi).
+It is available in Asia, Central and Eastern Europe (Poland, Hungary, Estonia, Latvia, Lithuania) under several brand names.
+A popular brand is No-Spa, owned by Sanofi).
+It is distributed by Sanofi as Но-Шпа (No-shpa) in Russia.

 Pharmacodynamics

 Drotaverine hydrochloride has a spasmolytic, myotropic, vasodilation, hypotensive action.

-Drotaverine decreases active ionized calcium supply binding to smooth muscle cells due to inhibition of phosphoesterase and cAMP intracellular accumulation of adenosine monophosphate.
-It has an apparent and prolonged action on smooth muscles of internal organs and blood vessels and it moderately decreases arterial blood pressure, increases cardiac output (minute volume of heart), and have some antiarrhythmic potential.
+Drotaverine decreases active ionized calcium supply binding to smooth muscle cells due to inhibition of phosphodiesterase and intracellular accumulation of cAMP.
+It has an apparent and prolonged action on smooth muscles of internal organs and blood vessels and it moderately decreases arterial blood pressure, increases cardiac output (minute volume of heart), and has some antiarrhythmic potential.

 Drotaverine decreases vascular tone of cerebral blood vessels and increases blood-filling.
 Practically, Drotaverine does not influence the autonomic nervous system and does not penetrate into the central nervous system.